Ghost-Zephyr/Ghost-Zephyr.github.io/content/blog/apprentice/azure-app-registration.en.md

 Small and simple powershell script for adding the "service principal" to a tenant;

 {{< highlight powershell >}}{{% asset "/apprentice/azure/service-principal.ps1" %}}{{< /highlight >}}

+After the service principal is created in the Azure AD tenant with users that's going to consume the app.
+Admins may set "App Roles" per user under "Enterprise Applications" in Azure.